-Damage to the shifter could result if the shift lever is moved out of PARK before the ignition switch is turned from the LOCK to the ON position.
+Damage to the shifter could result if the shift lever is moved out of PARK before the ignition switch is turned from the LOCK (OFF position with Keyless GoTM) to the ON position (RUN position with Keyless GoTM).

 REVERSE

 This range is used for moving the vehicle rearward.
 Always stop before moving the shift lever to REVERSE.